How Much Is a French Bulldog? 2026 Price Guide by Color, Breeder & Quality

 • Fawn French Bulldogs display a coat that can range from light tan to a deep reddish tan.
 The fawn color is smooth and even, often with a black mask around the nose and eyes.

 • Fawn is popular and common, so the price tends to be moderate.
-Expect to pay around $2,500 to $4,500 for a quality fawn Frenchie, depending on the breeder and specific shade.
+Expect to pay between $2,500 and $4,500 for a quality fawn Frenchie, depending on the breeder and the specific shade.

 Rare and Exotic Color Variations